Skip to content

 Abraham’s Complaint

-Several years have passed since the Promise recorded in Genesis 12 was spoken.
-In obedience Abraham had moved to Canaan (the Promised Land) in what is today Israel, but the birth of the promised son did not happen.
+Several years have passed since God spoke the Promise recorded in Genesis 12.
+In obedience Abraham had moved to Canaan (the Promised Land) in what is today Israel.
+But the birth of the promised son did not happen.
 So Abraham began to worry.

 Then the word of the LORD came to Abram in a vision: